hemanzur/pySpikeSorter/README.md

 * [link1](http://powernap.github.io/blog/2012/08/20/install-python-together-with-vtk-using-homebrew-for-mountain-lion/)
 * [link2](http://docs.python-guide.org/en/latest/starting/install/osx/)

+###Running pySpikeSorter:

-For the There is no installation needed.
-Just download the files and from the command line run:
+There is no installation needed.
+Just download the files to a known location, and from the command line run:

 ```
 cd /folder/that/contains/the/files
 ipython -i pySpikeSorter.py
 ```

-###Notes:
+####Notes:
 * It is not required to use ipython, but is more convenient if one wants to explore and intereact with the Spyke Sorter object.
 * If you are going to use ipython, please make sure that it doesn't load any PyQt4 library in advance, for example, calling: